Scottsdale & Phoenix Oral Surgery

 Corrective Jaw Surgery

-Dr. Guyette specializes in orthognathic (jaw) surgery to improve the function, aesthetics and health of your face, teeth and jaw.
-While artistically balancing the different elements of your face, Dr. Guyette begins with the basic structure of your jaw and works his way out to fine-tune your appearance.
+Dr. Guyette and Dr. Smutko specialize in orthognathic (jaw) surgery to improve the function, aesthetics and health of your face, teeth and jaw.
+While artistically balancing the different elements of your face, our doctors begin with the basic structure of your jaw and work their way out to fine-tune your appearance.
 If you have chronic TMJ pain, a pronounced underbite or overbite, or difficulty chewing, breathing or swallowing, you may be a candidate for jaw surgery.

 The mouth is a region where changes can be easily seen, and so lesions can be detected early.
 These changes can occur on the lips, cheeks, palate and gum tissue around teeth, tongue, face and neck.
 Pain does not always occur with pathology.
 We recommend that you do a monthly self-exam.
 Learn more about oral pathology.